-Colonel Davis recounted a 2005 meeting with the Bush administration-appointed Pentagon General Counsel William Haynes, who now oversees the prosecutions and the defense for the tribunal process.
-Haynes said, “We can’t have acquittals.
+Colonel Davis recounted a 2005 meeting with the Bush administration-appointed Pentagon general counsel William Haynes, who now oversees the prosecutions and the defense for the tribunal process.
+Haynes said, quote, “We can’t have acquittals.
 If we’ve been holding these guys for so long, how can we explain letting them get off?
 We can’t have acquittals, we’ve got to have convictions.”

-Colonel Davis resigned from the military commissions in October 2007, saying the system had become “politicized” and he could no longer be effective.
-His latest statements to The Nation magazine offer the most pointed evidence of the military commission’s bias and undermine the Bush administration’s claims of ensuring fair trials for the accused.
+Colonel Davis resigned from the military commissions in October 2007, saying the system had become, quote, “politicized” and could no longer be effective.
+His latest statements to The Nation magazine offer the most pointed evidence of the military commissions’ bias and undermine the Bush administration’s claims of ensuring fair trials for the accused.

 We welcome you both to Democracy Now!
 Ross Tuttle, let’s begin with you.
 Start from the beginning.
 What exactly did you learn?